1. Voting Procedures

 15. Squad Size/Number of Players in Uniform at Games

-A. During each year's season, there is a maximum squad size of sixty-five (65) players (including varsity, junior varsity and freshmen) who are eligible to practice, compete or participate with the program in any manner.
-Note: teams are not allowed to have "practice players" who exceed the maximum number of 65.
+A. During each year's season, there is a maximum squad size of seventy (70) players (including varsity, junior varsity and freshmen) who are eligible to practice, compete or participate with the program in any manner.
+Note: teams are not allowed to have "practice players" who exceed the maximum number of 70.

 C. Additions to the official roster will not be allowed after the roster submission on the last day of preseason except: